-OBJECTIVE IV.1 The City shall correct existing deficiencies by undertaking capital improvemen projects in accordance with the schedule contained in the Capital Improvements Element of this Comprehensive Plan.
-Policy IV.1.1 Improvements Element, that careplacement or correction of ex- y shall provide that within the schedule contained in the Capital ments Element, that capital improvement projects needed for ment or correction of existing deficiencies in public facilities be given over providing for future facilities needs; 1.
-If they are imminently needed to protect the public health and safety, which shall be given the highest priority; and e not meeting maintenance or operation level of d herein, which shall be given the second order OBJECTIVE IV.2 2 The City shall coordinate the extension of, or increase in the capacity of facilities by scheduling the completion of public facility improvements concurrent with projected demand.
-POLICIES FOR SAN NITARY SEWER Policy IV.2.1 The City hereby establishes the f sewer facilities. ollowing level of service standards for sanitary FACILITY TYPE LEVEL OF SERVICE STANDARD Lake Butler Community Sanitary Sewer System 100 gallons per capita per day
+The City shall correct existing deficiencies by undertaking capital improvement projects in accordance with the schedule contained in the Capital Improvements Element of this Comprehensive Plan.

+The City shall provide that within the schedule contained in the Capital Improvements Element, that capital improvement projects needed for replacement or correction of existing deficiencies in public facilities be given priority over providing for future facilities needs;

+- If they are imminently needed to protect the public health and safety, which shall be given the highest priority; and - 2.
+If existing facilities are not meeting maintenance or operation level of service standards adopted herein, which shall be given the second order of priority.

+The City shall coordinate the extension of, or increase in the capacity of facilities by scheduling the completion of public facility improvements concurrent with projected demand.

+POLICIES FOR SANITARY SEWER

+The City hereby establishes the following level of service standards for sanitary sewer facilities.

+Individual Septic Tanks 100 gallons per capita per day 100 gallons per capita per day Community Sanitary

+Sewer System

-Policy IV.2.2 The City shall prohibit the installation of septic tanks in locations with soils which do not meet installation requirements of Chapter 10D-6, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan.
-Policy IV.2.3 The City shall allow septic tanks to remain in service until such time as a centralized sanitary sewer system is accessible conditional on the following requirements: 1.
-The City shall not issue a building permit for construction of a building
+Policy IV.2.2 The City shall prohibit the installation of septic tanks in locations with unsuitable soils or within wetland areas.

+Policy IV.2.3 The City shall allow existing septic tanks and package wastewater treatment facilities to remain in service until such time as a centralized sanitary sewer system is available, conditioned on the following requirements:

-- The City shall not issue a building permit for construction of a building or facility where sanitary sewage is proposed to be disposed using an onsite sewage disposal system in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, where the City's centralized sanitary sewer system is available within 1/4 mile of the area used or zoned industrial or manufacturing, or where a likelihood exists that the onsite sewage disposal system may receive toxic, hazardous or industrial waste; - 2.
-The City shall not issue an occupational license to the owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit from the County Health Department; and - 3.
+- a.
+The City shall not issue a building permit for construction of a building or facility where sanitary sewage is proposed to be disposed using an onsite sewage disposal system in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, where the City's centralized sanitary sewer system is available within 1/4 mile of the area used or zoned industrial or manufacturing, or where a likelihood exists that the onsite sewage disposal system may receive toxic, hazardous or industrial waste; and - b.
+The City shall not issue an occupational license to the owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit from the County Health Department; and - c.
 The City shall not issue a certificate of land development regulation compliance to a new owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, or who operates a business which has the potential to generate toxic, hazardous or industrial wastewater, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit for an onsite sewage disposal system from the County Health Department.